NGEET/fates-users-guide/docs/source/user/landuse-harvest-modes.md

 - `'no_harvest'`: No harvesting (default mode)
 - `'event_code'`: Time based harvest only
-- `'surfdata_file'`: Mass or area-based harvesting driven by HLM landuse timeseries data
+- `'landuse_timeseries'`: Mass or area-based harvesting driven by HLM landuse timeseries data
 - `'luhdata_area'`: Area-based harvesting driven by the LUH2 timeseries data
 - `'luhdata_mass'`: Mass-based harvesting driven by the LUH2 timeseries data